nelfy84321/Angular-service/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # Angular-service

+Page "Pokemons" is an imitation of working with a server.
+Because PokeApi is a consumption-only API — only the HTTP GET method is available on resources.
+Therefore, we receive data from the database, but implemention of the functions "add", "delete", "edit" is local (only "front" part).
+Code in comment in "pokemons.component" and "pokemons.service" - is sulution for case when all HTTP methods works (the code that should be commented out in this case is marked by "*").